MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-sysprep-capture-deploy.md

 1. After the virtual machine is created, right-click on it in the Hyper-V Manager and select **Settings**.
 1. In the left pane, select **Processor**.
-1. In the right pane, specify a minimum of *2 virtual processors*.
+1. In the right pane, specify a minimum of *two virtual processors*.

 Select WinPE VHD as the first in boot order: